unreal-archive/unreal-archive/README.md

   1. ~~support Unreal and UT maps and map packs~~
   2. ~~support skins~~
   3. ~~support models~~
+  4. support voice packs
-  4. support mutators
+  5. support mutators
-  5. support mods/gametypes
+  6. support mods/gametypes
 - ~~Metadata is to be stored in YAML format, with a format and file structure appropriate to each content type~~
 - ~~Original release dates (stick to Month and Year) can be gleaned from the